Painful intelligence: What AI can tell us about human suffering: Emotions include hard-wired action sequences

-One reason for having interrupts is that they often launch ``hard-wired'' programs, or sequences of actions for specific situations.
+A further characteristic of emotions, and a utility of interrupts, is that they can launch ``hard-wired'' programs, or sequences of actions for specific situations.
 Many emotions are characterized by their specific, relatively rigid programs.\footnote{Simon's interrupt theory was elaborated by \citet{oatley1987towards} by proposing how different emotions correspond to different action sequences.
 Going further in that direction, we find Frijda's theory of emotions as ``action readiness'', meaning the preparation for movement or action \citep{frijda2016evolutionary}.
 Frijda's theory sees this as the main distinguishing feature of emotions, instead of their interrupting character.
-From the computational viewpoint, it could be argued that any simple neural-network-based reinforcement learning agent can trigger such action readiness, and it is difficult to see what would be special about emotions if they were defined as simply action readiness.} The action sequence is, in fact, the aspect that most visibly distinguishes which emotion is taking place.
+But it could be argued that any simple neural-network-based reinforcement learning system can trigger such action readiness, and it is difficult to see what would be special about emotions if they were defined as simply action readiness.} The action sequence is, in fact, the aspect that most visibly distinguishes which emotion is taking place.
 In the case of fear, the typical action is to choose either freezing or fleeing.
 Disgust leads to immediate rejection and avoidance of the substance triggering the emotion.
 In animals, such programs are evolutionarily quite old: humans have largely the same action programs as dogs.\citenew{gross2012many}

 The point is that some simple action sequences are particularly useful and universal, so it is a good idea to have them readily stored in the system so they can be executed quickly, without any need for elaboration.
 This is in stark contrast to the main processing being interrupted, which is often a result of long elaboration.
-In fact, plans may take quite a while to formulate, which makes planning less useful in an emergency situation.
-Furthermore, such emotion-specific action sequences may be very difficult to learn.
+In fact, since plans may take quite a while to formulate, they are less useful in an emergency situation.
+Furthermore, it is important to have the emotion-specific action sequences readily programmed in the system---meaning genetically transmitted in humans---since they can be very difficult to learn.
 For example, anything related to self-preservation is difficult to learn by reinforcement learning, since when the agent realizes that the current situation is lethal, it is too late.
-Therefore, it is important to have them readily programmed in the system---meaning genetically transmitted in humans.